-The list of geographic regions is derived from the United Nations Statistics Division geoscheme (UN M.49), with three exceptions:
+The list of geographic regions is derived from the United Nations Statistics Division geoscheme (UN M.49), but differs in two cases:

 No Forms To Fill Pre-Arrival